Bitshala/BitcoinCore-PR-Review-Club/README.md

 This is a PR review club organized by [Bitshala](https://www.bitshala.org/), with inspiration from [Bitcoin Core Reviews](https://bitcoincore.reviews/).

 This club is organized every Thursday at IST 20:00 (UTC 14:30) and is open to all.
-Joining link for the jitsi room is shared in the zulip (link below) chat 30 mins before the call.
+Joining link for the jitsi room is shared in the  #announcements channel of [Bitshala Discord](https://discord.gg/atjEPVTdsQ). (the "location" in the Event Card).

 PR review is the easiest way to get into the weeds of Bitcoin Core Development.
 While the IRC review club is the go-to place for existing Core devs, it can be intimidating for newcomers.
 For such reason, this club is organized to facilitate adhoc and loosely following discussions over a live call for an hour.